WebEngineering-Univaq/WE_Lecture_Slides/english/DOMHTML_EN.md

 ### 5.2.
 Event Bubbling

 Each event has a **target** element, which is the one on which it was generated.

-- For example, a click on a text generates a click event on the paragraph that contains that text.

-- The target is determined by inspecting the DOM tree, which can sometimes differ from what the user "sees"!
+The target is determined by inspecting the DOM tree, which can sometimes differ from what the user "sees"!

+For example, a click on a text generates a click event on the paragraph that contains that text.

 After activating the corresponding event handler on its target, the event is passed to all the target ancestor elements, in the order given by the DOM hierarchy, until it gets to the Document object.
 This behavior is called  **event bubbling**.

-- As we will see, you can stop bubbling after capturing an event.
+As we will see, you can stop bubbling after capturing an event.

 <!------------------- END SLIDE 043 -------------------------->